 What to Do After a Breakup & How Do They Help?

 It is never easy having to face a breakup, no matter how your relationship with the person was.
-The emotional pain and breakup depression caused due to the ending of the relationship could last for days, weeks and even months.
+The emotional pain caused due to the ending of the relationship could last for days, weeks, and even months.
 Regardless of the reasons that lead to the breakup, the emotions you might experience can be overwhelming and extremely difficult to cope with.

-With proper counselling and support, one can work through these emotions and make peace with the situation.
+With proper counseling and support, one can work through these emotions and make peace with the situation.
 This makes getting over a breakup easier.

 Breakups can be excruciating.
 Some of the emotions and situations that you may find yourself in after the end of your relationship are:

-Anxiety or Depression: Considering all of the above, strong feelings of anxiety and depression may arise.
+- Anxiety or Depression: Considering all of the above, strong feelings of anxiety and depression may arise.
 The period after your breakup can be a stressful time that can leave you emotionally and physically drained.
-You may be feeling anxious and worried all the time in response to what happened in regards to the relationship, the person you were with, the way it ended, and your feelings about it.
+You may be feeling anxious and worried all the time in response to what happened regarding the relationship, the person you were with, the way it ended, and your feelings about it.